Andy4495/FutabaVFD162S/README.md

 There is a noticeable difference in brightness when going from level 254 to 255.
 This is a much bigger change than any of the other single-value changes.

+I measured supply current of around 320 mA when the device was powered, regardless of whether something was displayed or the screen was blank.
+The datasheet specs it at 450 mA typical, 600 mA maximum.

 While it is a 5V device, the inputs are compatible with 3.3V logic levels.

 Pin Functions (J1):